Authors: Shaivi Shah and Palash Moolchandani, first and second-year students respectively, at the National Law University Odisha.

 JUNE 7 CIRCULAR - What's New?

-- Early formulation of Resolution Plan – Lenders keep a tab on the financial activities of their borrowers and thus tend to know which of their debtors is going to default.
-A default is only a lagging reaction to an already existent financial crisis.
+Lenders keep a tab on the financial activities of their borrowers and thus tend to know which of their debtors is going to default.
+Default is only a lagging reaction to an already existent financial crisis.
 Thus, the new guidelines empower lenders to initiate the formulation of a resolution plan as soon as they believe a default may occur, even before its occurrence.

 How is the June 7 Circular Different from the Feb 12 Circular?

-- Greater Autonomy to Lenders – Previously, lenders were compelled to impose IBC proceedings on defaulters.
+Previously, lenders were compelled to impose IBC proceedings on defaulters.
 There was no room to explore alternative options.
 However, the June 7 circular gives autonomy to lenders to decide what kind of remedy they want to avail.
-Litigation comes with its own expenses, worries and hassles and this change prevents it from being forced upon the lenders.
+The litigation comes with its own expenses, worries and hassles and this change prevent it from being forced upon the lenders.

 George Mathew, One day to One Month for NPA tag : RBI eases norms for debt resolution, The Indian Express (Jun.
 8,2019, 6.39 AM), https://indianexpress.com/article/business/banking-and-finance/1-day-to-1-month-for-npa-tag-rbi-eases-norms-for-debt-resolution-5770414/.

 Shayan Gosh and Gopika Gopakumar, RBI relaxes stressed assets norms, livemint (Jun.
 8, 2019, 12.36 AM), https://www.livemint.com/industry/banking/rbi-relaxes-stressed-asset-norms-1559934009703.html.